kammitama5/kammitama5.github.io/_posts/2018-6-9-Saturday-June-9th.md

  ## Mars Helicopter

  <img src="/images/jpl18/j_002.png" width="500">
+ - Oh, that's Lithium ion batteries and a Zigbee antenna.
+Didn't get the best photo of the details, but a lot of that information is online.

  - I asked the guy what would happen if the helicopter lost a leg, and he said "that would be a very sad day for the Mars Helicopter" LOL.
 I also asked why it had only one antenna, and he said it's because of the weight constraints they had, and if they lose the antenna well, I guess that's it.
 LOL.